-- Assemble information for a behavioral health needs assessment - Determine current resource availability, situation status, and behavioral health objectives and strategy - Activate additional personnel to assist with planning, if necessary - Maintain a resource tracking system - Gather information from operations and field staff - Advise Planning Section staff of any significant changes in incident status related to the behavioral health impact of events
+- Assemble information for a behavioral health needs assessment. - Determine current resource availability, situation status, and behavioral health objectives and strategy. - Activate additional personnel to assist with planning, if necessary. - Maintain a resource tracking system for the behavioral health response. - Gather information from Operations and field staff related to behavioral health. - Advise Planning Section staff of any significant changes in incident status related to the behavioral health impact of events.